 More than 80% of the selenium in the world is produced in refineries located in Belgium, Japan, Canada, and the United States.
 Commercial grade selenium is 99.5% pure.

 Selenium is also recovered from industrial scraps, such as discarded photocopy machine photoreceptor drums.
 Taken together, these scraps account for 15% of the production of refined selenium.
 Secondary sources of selenium are responsible for the production of 250 tons a year.

 The major reaction steps involved in the roasting with soda ash, which is the primary method used to produce selenium, include:

 - Roasting of anode mud from which copper has been removed, with soda ash, to yield the selenite and the selenate of sodium

 - Neutralization of the leached solution in order to remove tellurium as a precipitate

 - Sparging of the leached solution with sulfur dioxide to yield precipitated selenium

-- Anode mud is mixed with silica and soda ash after the removal of copper, and smelted
+- Anode mud is mixed with silica and soda ash after the removal of copper.
+This mixture is then smelted.

-- The slag contains various metallic impurities such as iron and silica, which are thus removed
+- The slag contains various metallic impurities such as iron and silica, which are removed.

 - Air is forced through the molten charge to produce volatile selenium oxide, which can be separated from the solid residues.
 These are further treated to extract various precious metals.